- About DPH

 National Institute for Occupational Safety and Health (NIOSH): Ergonomics and Musculoskeletal Disorders health topics website.
 This link has extensive information about ergonomics and risk factors for a variety of occupational settings.

 A one-on-one workstation evaluation is another step to get help making changes to your workstation.
-Contact your Department’s health and safety staff to request assistance.
-See the DPH-OSH Services Section to determine if an on-site evaluation can be coordinated through DPH Occupation Safety and Health.
+Contact your supervisor to request assistance.